This section goes into greater detail on how to build and reuse the components of Hue.

 npm run test

-To run all the tests (unit and integration), use:
+To run the tests of a particular app, use:

 e.g.